AnoukSmet/Dog-Health-Tracker/README.md

 * **Fix**
 My first idea here was to disable the remove button when there was only 1 dog profile left.
 After I implemented this idea, I was still not 100% satisfied with the fix as I think the user should be able to delete the last dog on its profile.
-Instead I have enabled to delete button again when there is only 1 dog remaining and redirected the user instead to the add dog profile.
+Instead I have enabled to delete button again when there is only 1 dog remaining and when the last dog has been removed, the user is being redirected to the blank_dashboard.
+Here the user can see a very simple dashboard where the only call-to-action is to add a dog profile.
 On the add dog page I have changed to heading depending on if the user already has a dog or not.
 If yes, the heading will display 'Add another dog to your profile' and when not 'Add a dog profile to start tracking'.
 For this fix to work, I added an if statement in my delete dog function to check the amount of dogs that the user has in its account.